webix-hub/docs/data/desktop/iframe.md

 - [Event Handling](desktop/event_handling.md)
 - [Multiview](desktop/multiview.md)

-@seodescr:

-- See more information about Webix [javascript ui framework](https://webix.com) there.

 @metadescr: Learn how to use the IFrame widget, initialize it on the page, load data into it, switch between different IFrames, etc.
 @doctitle: IFrame UI widget documentation: initialization and basic usage.